BeynTech/elasticsearch-php/README.md

 Available Licenses
 -------

-Starting with version 1.3.1, Elasticsearch-PHP is available under two licenses: Apache v2.0 and LGPL v2.1.
+Starting with version 1.3.1, BeynElasticsearch-PHP is available under two licenses: Apache v2.0 and LGPL v2.1.
 Versions prior to 1.3.1 are still licensed with only Apache v2.0.

 The user may choose which license they wish to use.
 Since there is no discriminating executable or distribution bundle